 There are various types of marketplaces on the market with differences based on their business models and target audience.

 Let’s dip our toes into an overview of all the possible options.

 Peer-to-Peer (P2P), also known as a customer-to-customer (C2C) marketplace, is a place where customers can sell products to other customers.
 Confusing, right?

-A great example of such a marketplace is Etsy, where individual people can sell their handcrafted goods.
+A great example of such an online marketplace is Etsy, where individual people can sell their handcrafted goods.
 You won’t find big brands there, as the platform pursues a different objective.

 Uber is another example of how to build a marketplace that allows individuals to offer their services to other customers.

 B2B is probably the most popular type of eCommerce marketplace where businesses sell directly to customers.
 Amazon and AliExpressare the leading examples of this business model.

 B2B marketplaces help businesses expand the distribution of manufactured products.
 When you look at the market, Alibaba is the biggest such marketplace in the world with revenue reaching 700 billion U.S. dollars in 2022.

 Marketplaces can also be different based on their focus and business niche.

 Vertical marketplaces target a certain business niche.
 The main advantage of these marketplaces is that they serve only a specific target audience.
 You don’t need to try and meet the needs of different types of audiences and don’t need to stretch your marketing in different directions.